mai13drd/peass-ci-jenkins-examples/README.md

 * Running *buildWaitCheckResults.sh* will run all the above steps.
 So instead of running each single step on its own, you can also execute *buildWaitCheckResults.sh*.

 * Clean the workspaces of Jenkins controller and agent using *cleanWorkspaces.sh*.

-### Build testproject in an agent automatically started by Jenkins controller

-This will execute a build inside a Jenkins agent.
-The agent is started by Jenkins controller.
-The pipeline is configured to pull the Docker image "maven:3.6.3-jdk-11" and use it as build agent.

-* Move to folder *buildOnJenkinsStartedAgent*.

-* Execute *../common/scripts/buildPeassAndPeassCI.sh* or *../common/scripts/buildPeassAndPeassCI-develop.sh* respectively.

-* Execute *buildOnJenkinsStartedAgent.sh*.
-After that, a Docker container named *jenkins_controller* is running.

-* After Jenkins is fully started (means http://localhost:8080 can be loaded), you can log in.

-* You will see, that a pipeline-project named *buildOnJenkinsStartedAgent* is configured and a build is already running.

-* If the build is finished, you can check its dashboard.
-You will find informations about performance changes and their possibly causes.

-* You can run *checkResults.sh* afterwards, to check if measurement-results are as expected.

-* Running *buildWaitCheckResults.sh* will run all the above steps.
-So instead of running each single step on its own, you can also execute *buildWaitCheckResults.sh*.

-* Clean the workspace of Jenkins controller using *cleanControllerWorkspace.sh*.